 8 Tips On What To Do In A Communications Crisis And 9 Tips On What Not To Do

-Over the last several weeks I have watched with some amazement as various communications crisis’ have unfolded in the media.
-My amazement isn’t over the incidents that triggered the crisis’, though many of them would certainly give you pause, but rather over the way the crisis’ were managed.
+Every year I watch in amazement as a few organizations and a few celebrities stumble into a communications crisis in the media.
+My amazement isn’t over the incidents that triggered the crisis’, though many of them would certainly give you pause, but rather over the way the crisis’ is managed.

 The reaction from the train company, Montreal, Maine & Atlantic Canada Co.
-(MMA) after their runaway train caused a massive explosion that devastated the town of Lac-Megantic, was shocking in its ineptitude.
-As everyone from the Prime Minister to Quebec’s Premier rushed to the scene to express their condolences, the CEO from MMA was notably absent.
-Almost off the bat the company started to point fingers of blame, notably at the local fire department and although they softened their tone in subsequent communications, perceptions were set.
-To cap their public relations campaign they were slow in their financial response.
-Things haven’t gone well since then.
+(MMA) after their runaway train caused a massive explosion that devastated the town of Lac-Megantic in 2013 was shocking in its ineptitude.
+As everyone from the Canadian Prime Minister to Quebec’s Premier rushed to the scene to express their condolences, the CEO from MMA was notably absent.
+Almost off the bat, the company started to point fingers of blame, particularly at the local fire department and although they softened their tone in subsequent communications, perceptions were set.
+They followed through by being slow in providing financial support and to cap their self-destructive public relations campaign, the CEO suggested that he too was a victim of the disaster.

-In a similar vein, we had Anthony Weiner demonstrating how not to engage the press.
-At the risk of stating the obvious, if you’re in politics and your name is Weiner, don’t tweet pictures of your weiner.
+In a similar vein, Anthony Weiner demonstrated how not to engage the press.
+At the risk of stating the obvious, if you’re in politics and your name is Weiner, don’t tweet pictures of your wiener.
 It’s like gold to the late night hosts and catnip to the press.
-If you do share your pictures of your weiner and you are later asked to identify it, be prepared to identify it or NOT but be prepared to be asked.
+If you do share your pictures of your wiener and you are later asked to identify it, be prepared to identify it or don’t, but be prepared to be asked.

-The three stories gave me pause and made me wonder if perhaps it might be useful to share what to do, as well as, what not to do in a communications crisis.
-True crises have several critical dimensions in common, any one of which, if handled poorly, can disrupt or even destroy your best attempts at managing the situation effectively, not to mention the lasting damage that can be done to your reputation.
+These are just three stories, but the airlines, politicians and celebrities supply us with more on a regular basis.
+Given the number of stories that play out every year, it might be useful to share what to do, as well as, what not to do in a communications crisis.
+True crises have several elements in common, any one of which, if handled poorly, can disrupt or even destroy your best attempts at managing the situation effectively, not to mention the lasting damage that can be done to your reputation.

 - Be Honest: If you are at fault, there needs to be an outward acknowledgement of the error.
 Excuses and self-serving messages will only further undermine public confidence.